-The term of the Virginia office space lease began on August 1, 2010, and ends on May 31, 2017.
-The monthly rent is \$8,151 with escalating monthly payments in future years and includes eight months of free rent.
-Under the terms of this lease, the Organization is obligated to pay escalation rentals for certain operating expenses and real estate taxes.
-There is an option to renew for an additional five years, six months prior to the expiration of the lease.
-As of December 31, 2016, the Organization has elected not to renew the lease.
+The term of the Virginia office space lease began on August 1, 2010, and ended on May 31, 2017.
+The monthly rent was \$8,151 with escalating monthly payments in future years and included eight months of free rent.
+Under the terms of this lease, the Organization was obligated to pay escalation rentals for certain operating expenses and real estate taxes.
+Beginning February 2017, the Organization subleased a portion of the office space for \$3,000 a month until the office lease expired in May 2017.